 Day 3: Fly to Pokhara

-Today you take the short but scenic 30 minute flight to Pokhara, enjoying the views of Ganesh, Manaslu and the Annapurnas along the way.
+Today you take the short but scenic 30-minute flight to Pokhara, enjoying the views of Ganesh, Manaslu and the Annapurnas along the way.
 With majestic sights of snow-capped mountain peaks and tranquil lakes, Pokhara’s beauty is sure to have you mesmerised.
 The afternoon is free to explore Pokhara or relax before your hike tomorrow.
-You spend the night at the beautiful Tiger Mountain Pokhara Lodge*, a beautiful hidden jewel that you will not want to leave!

 Day 4: Transfer to Shyauli Bazaar (3 hour drive) and trek to Ghandruk (3 hour trek – 1940m)